 This summary highlights some of the information in this prospectus.
 It is not complete and does not contain all of the information that you should consider before investing in our common stock.
 You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in this prospectus.
 Except where the context suggests otherwise, the terms "Chimera," "company," "we," "us" and "our" refer to Chimera Investment Corporation; "our Manager" and "FIDAC" refer to Fixed Income Discount Advisory Company, our external manager; and "Annaly" refers to Annaly Capital Management, Inc., the parent company of FIDAC.
-Unless indicated otherwise, the information in this prospectus assumes (i) the concurrent offering to Annaly of 9.8% of our common stock excluding shares sold pursuant to the underwriters' exercise of their overallotment option and shares of our restricted common stock approved to be granted to our executive officers and employees of our Manager and to our independent directors, and (ii) no exercise by the underwriters of their overallotment option to purchase or place up to an additional 5,000,000 shares of our common stock.
+Unless indicated otherwise, the information in this prospectus assumes (i) the common stock to be sold in this offering is to be sold at \$15.00 per share, (ii) the concurrent offering to Annaly of 9.8% of our common stock excluding shares sold pursuant to the underwriters' exercise of their overallotment option and shares of our restricted common stock approved to be granted to our executive officers and employees of our Manager and to our independent directors, and (iii) no exercise by the underwriters of their overallotment option to purchase or place up to an additional 5,000,000 shares of our common stock.